OrionTools/prompt-manager/README.md

-# Production Prompt Engineer
+# Prompt Manager

-A one-line service which continuously refines your AI prompts.
+A one-line service which continuously refines and engineers your AI prompt.